 For me, I’ve had the opportunity to live in Japan, the US, and now I’m based in France.
 For an Australian, this has been quite an adventure.
 Every country has brought about its own unique challenges and experiences, from which I have many lessons to share.

-In this article and accompanying audio below, I will guide you through 5 key lessons about flexibility that I’ve learned on my international journey.
+In this article, I will guide you through 5 key lessons about flexibility that I’ve learned on my international journey.
 I believe for anybody who wants an international career, flexibility is the key to making it work.

 Lesson #1: Get Comfortable With The Unknown